bestdan/myscellany/degan_tweets/README.md

-# Step 4: Scheduling: setting up cron jobs
+# Step 4: Scheduling

-## Scheduling tweets

-- I had some issues editing the cron file, or more specifically _having my edits save_.
-You need to do this weird thing.
+First, I had some issues editing the cron file, or more specifically _having my edits save_.
+I had to do this:

 ```bash
 export EDITOR=nano